 - Globalization Partners: As your Employer of Record, we’ll put your employees on our payroll.
 We’ll handle all the associated processes, and you’ll receive a monthly invoice for the funds.
 Our team will take on all the compliance risks, too.

-How to Set up South Sudan Payroll
+How to Set Up a Payroll in South Sudan

 Payroll setup depends on the option you choose.
 If you want to establish an internal department, you’ll need to incorporate a company in South Sudan.
 This process requires various confirmations and documentation from the government.
 Creating an entity can take several weeks, and you should also factor in the time it takes to hire a payroll team.